qmk/qmk_firmware/Home.md

 ## Bluetooth functionality

 This requires [some hardware changes](https://www.reddit.com/r/MechanicalKeyboards/comments/3psx0q/the_planck_keyboard_with_bluetooth_guide_and/?ref=search_posts), but can be enabled via the Makefile.
 The firmware will still output characters via USB, so be aware of this when charging via a computer.
 It would make sense to have a switch on the Bluefruit to turn it off at will.

-## International Characters on Windows

-[AutoHotkey](https://autohotkey.com) allows Windows users to create custom hotkeys among others.

-The method does not require Unicode support in the keyboard itself but depends instead of AutoHotkey running in the background.

-First you need to select a modifier combination that is not in use by any of your programs.
-CtrlAltWin is not used very widely and should therefore be perfect for this.
-There is a macro defined for a mod-tab combo `LCAG_T`.
-Add this mod-tab combo to a key on your keyboard, e.g.: `LCAG_T(KC_TAB)`.
-This makes the key behave like a tab key if pressed and released immediately but changes it to the modifier if used with another key.

-In the default script of AutoHotkey you can define custom hotkeys.

-    <^<!<#a::Send, ä
-    <^<!<#<+a::Send, Ä

-The hotkeys above are for the combination CtrlAltGui and CtrlAltGuiShift plus the letter a.
-AutoHotkey inserts the Text right of `Send, ` when this combination is pressed.

 ## RGB Under Glow Mod